maneashmhzn/laravel-plugins/README.md

 `Maneash/laravel-plugins` is a Laravel package which created to manage your large Laravel app using plugins.
 Plugin is like a Laravel package, it has some views, controllers or models.
 This package is supported and tested in Laravel 5.

-This package is a re-published, re-organised and maintained version of [pingpong/plugins](https://github.com/pingpong-labs/plugins), which isn't maintained anymore.
-This package is used in [AsgardCMS](https://asgardcms.com/).

-With one big added bonus that the original package didn't have: **tests**.

 Find out why you should use this package in the article: [Writing modular applications with laravel-plugins](https://nicolaswidart.com/blog/writing-modular-applications-with-laravel-plugins).

 ## Install